Fall Classes Are Open for Enrollment. View Our Coding Programs

 Our scratch coding classes are for students ages 8-11.
 Take live, online Scratch classes that are both fun and engaging.
 Kids can let their creativity run wild while having a foundation and structure for their programming journey.
 Younger students are set up for success in coding text-based languages because they learn the underlying coding concepts through Scratch.
 They’ll create animations, build interactive games, and gain critical thinking and problem-solving skills at the same time.

-- Every Wizard Level consists of 3 core courses and 1 capstone course
+• Wizard Levels I & II consists of 3 core courses and 1 capstone course

 The Most Fun and Effective Scratch Courses for Kids